amyspencerproject/interactive-rating-component/README.md

 }
 ```

+- Used a grid layout for the radio buttons.
+Allowed for an overall left-alignment and spacing with `gap`between each button.

 **Other Things Learned**

 - Used a radial gradient with two colors being the same color.
 Wasn't sure this was correct and double checked the Figma file.
 A gradient with two colors in CSS is just the same as a mono-colored background.
 Going to have to come up with something to fix this.